onap/policy-parent/docs/clamp/acm/design-impl/clamp-runtime-acm.rst

 Update of a Automation Composition Definition Type
 ++++++++++++++++++++++++++++++++++++++++++++++++++
 - GUI calls POST "/onap/policy/clamp/acm/v2/compositions" endpoint with a Automation Composition Type Definition (Tosca Service Template) as body.
 It have to contain the compositionId
-- runtime-ACM receives the call by Rest-Api (CommissioningController)
+- ACM-runtime receives the call by Rest-Api (CommissioningController)
 - It checks that Automation Composition Type Definition is in COMMISSIONED status
 - It validates the Automation Composition Type Definition
 - It updates to DB the Tosca Service Template using AcDefinitionProvider using the compositionId